AlwinHollebrandse/BreastCancerCellDetection/README.md

 KMeansSegmentation

-erosion 3 3 [ 255 0 255 0 255 0 255 0 255 ]
+Erosion 3 3 [ 255 0 255 0 255 0 255 0 255 ]

-dilation 3 3 [ 255 0 255 0 255 0 255 0 255 ]
+Dilation 3 3 [ 255 0 255 0 255 0 255 0 255 ]

+FeatureExtraction

+MachineLearning 5 10

 # Implentation:
 ## General:
 This program does the following: first it validates the users command line args.
 It then parses the instructions.txt file into an arraylist that holds the found Strings that match those and explained in the Instrcution File arg section.
 This code then loops through all of the images found in the first command line argument.
-It then performs the user requested operations in the following order (skipping operations not requested): SingleColor, Quantization, SaltAndPepper, Gaussian, LinearFilter, MedianFilter, Histogram, HistogramEqualization, EdgeDetection, HistogramThresholdingSegmentation, KMeansSegmentation, Erosion, and Dilation..
+It then performs the user requested operations in the following order (skipping operations not requested): SingleColor, Quantization, SaltAndPepper, Gaussian, LinearFilter, MedianFilter, Histogram, HistogramEqualization, EdgeDetection, HistogramThresholdingSegmentation, KMeansSegmentation, Erosion, Dilation, FeatureExtraction, and MachineLearning.
 If there is an error within one of these operations, the operation will be skipped (or if it severe enough, the whole image will be skipped).
 If the operation was not requested, the code will check if there are any output files related to said operation already in the results folder for the current image.
 If there is, it will be deleted.
 This was implanted such that there will be no confusion when checking results.
 If the operation was requested, it will be completed and added to ./results/{{current image’s name}}/{{operation output}}.
 Each of these operations works on the outcome of the previous specified operation.
 Each operation loops through all pixels in the image, which is performed in parallel.
 This was accomplished by creating a ParallelMatrix File.
 This file creates how ever many threads the system can support and divides the image pixel matrix into segments of equal size.
 This was done by looping through all the width pixels but jumping by MAX_THREADS and by looping through all height pixels per width iteration.
 Each thread starts at an incremented x value.
 Each thread then calls a code lambda defined in the respective operation’s java file for the current width and height value of the pixel matrix.
 The end of the program prints out time metrics collected through the code’s run.
 These metrics also appear under “results/report.txt”.

+## DeletePreviousImages:
+This param makes it optional to delete the output of previous runs (if the current instruction file does not cause the files in question to be overridden.
+For example, the first run contained a “Histogram” call but the second run did not.
+This param determines if the old “histogram.png” file will be present under the results file of the given image.

+## UsePreviousImage:
+This param determines if old image.png files that came from previous run’s operation calls should be used instead of the operations from the current call.
+This still works in combination with the operations below.
+This means that if the instruction file has this param set to true and contains “KMeansSegmentation” then the old “kMeansSegmentation.png” file will be used to create the programs “segmentationImage.”
+This does require that the previous file exists though.
+This param can be used to speed up subsequent program calls to prevent redundant operations that will produce identical results to what already exists.

 ## SingleColor: